-This page contains the latest information about our Centenary Project.
-There will be opportunities for everyone to join us in commemorating our special anniversary either online or by attending in person.We'd like to hear from you!Mailing list
+This page contains information about our Centenary Project which is now in its legacy phase.
+There are opportunities for everyone to join us in commemorating our special anniversary online and to contribute to our online archive.We'd like to hear from you!Mailing list

 Keep in touch with our news and events by subscribing to our mailing list.

-Fill in the form on this page and we'll send you the latest information as it breaks - or follow us on Twitter
+Fill in the form on this page and we'll keep you updated periodically - or follow us on Twitter

 for daily Mackintosh - related updates plus beautiful historic art and design and the chance to engage with thousands of like minded supporters of 78 Derngate.Research